OpenTermsArchive/engine/docs/contributing-documents.md

   …
 ```

-> It is worth noting that documents can be tracked as soon as they are _potentially applicable_, even if they are not necessarily _applied_.
-For example, documents that would start applying at date in the future are legitimate candidates for tracking.

-The only mandatory keys are `fetch` and `select` (except for PDF files, for which only `fetch` is needed).
+- For HTML files, `fetch` and `select` are mandatory.
+- For PDF files, only `fetch` is mandatory.

 Let’s start by defining these keys!

 #### `fetch`

 This property should simply contain the URL at which the document you want to track can be downloaded.
 HTML and PDF files are supported.

-When multiple versions coexist, **terms are only tracked in their English version and for the European (EEA) jurisdiction**.

-> We intend to expand coverage, but we focus for the moment on this subset of documents to fine-tune the system.

-#### `executeClientScripts`

-In some cases, the content of the document is only loaded (or is modified dynamically) by client scripts.
-When set to `true`, this boolean property loads the page in a headless browser to load all assets and execute client scripts before trying to get document content.

-Since the performance cost of this approach is high, it is set to `false` by default, relying on the HTML content only.
+When documents coexist in different languages and jurisdictions, please refer to the scope of the collection to which you are contributing.
+This scope is usually defined in the README.

 #### `select`

 _This property is not needed for PDF documents._

 Most of the time, contractual documents are exposed as web pages, with a header, a footer, navigation menus, possibly ads… We aim at tracking only the significant parts of the document.
-In order to achieve that, the `select` property allows to extract only those parts in the process of [converting from snapshot to version](https://github.com/ambanum/OpenTermsArchive/blob/main/README.md#how-it-works).
+In order to achieve that, the `select` property allows to extract only those parts in the process of [converting from snapshot to version](../README.md#how-it-works).

 The `select` value can be of two types: either a [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) or a [range selector](#range-selectors).